elec201320767/Memership-Dependent-Stabilization-for-Interval-Type-2-Fuzzy-Systems/README.md

 The code consider Example 1 of the paper
 Here is the breif descriptions:
-  Cor1.m : provides a graphical illustration of distributions of lower, embedded and upper membership function in a 3-dimensional space
+  Cor1.m : provides a graphical illustration of distributions of lower, embedded, and upper membership functions in 3-dimensional space - see file "Membership distributions in 3-dimensional spaces.png"
            provides LMI conditions and their solution
            provides the Simulink 'Cor1_Ex1' result
   Cor1_deflmivar_cvx.m : provides LMI declaration